The annual benefit statement is currently our main way of keeping in touch with you as an active scheme member.

 My issue was not covered in the previous section

 If your issue has not been covered here, don't worry.
-You can contact us by phone, email or post and we'll be happy to help.
+You can contact us and we'll be happy to help.